What Is Automatic Fall Alert Detection?

 While the automatic fall detection alert technology is very innovative and has been used for years already, it is only recently that this technology was incorporated into medical alert systems for home use.
 Theoretically, it sounds like a really good feature to include.
 So why aren’t all the best medical alert companies jumping on this new bandwagon?
 In fact, we believe that a number of the major life alert companies are already looking into it.

-But there are a few disadvantages that seem to be holding back mainstream acceptance of this feature:
+But there are a few disadvantages that seem to be holding back acceptance of this feature:

 False alarms – Technologically at this time, sensing devices are not yet that sensitive to separate a lot of normal everyday routines from actual falls.
 There are instances that alarms come off without an actual fall.
 Along with detecting actual falls, there can be many false alarm instances that users need to deal with.
 These false alarms are very embarrassing and a waste of time to both the user and monitoring center staff.
 The good thing about it is that the system is continuously undergoing refinement.

-Sliding falls less detectable – There were cases of unreliability of the system, in addition to the notable false alarms, the auto detect device fails to detect “sliding” falls, like when the wearer slides down to the floor from their chair/wheelchair.
+Sliding falls less detectable – There were cases of unreliability of the system, in addition to the notable false alarms, the auto detect device could have difficulty “sliding” falls, such as when the wearer slides down to the floor from their chair/wheelchair.
 In July 2014, a user on wheelchair fell and the alarm did not go off.
 Unfortunately, she passed away several hours later.

 Higher cost – The automatic fall alarm system is more expensive compared to the regular manual counterparts.
-The Philips Lifeline Auto Alert costs over $50 a month to run.
-Users can find quality personal emergency response systems for half of that.
+The Philips Lifeline Auto Alert system cost $45 and up a month to run.
+Users can find quality personal emergency response systems for quite a bit less.